 Relevant Standards: Learning Goals: Learning Objectives: CREATIVE PROCESS Students will be able to CREATIVE PROCESS 1.1.2.B.3 Utilize discipline-specific vocabulary to define music.
-Identify the elements of music that play a role in musical selection (pitch direction, form, opposites, HISTORY Understand and explain, at a basic level, etc) 1.2.2.A.2 how music notation helps people to convey the language of music.
-Identify and describe basic musical symbols (note, staff, instruments, etc) PERFORMING Students will be able to HISTORY 1.3.2.B.5 Explain how music reflects the values and beliefs of its respective culture.
+Identify the elements of music that play a role in musical selection (e.g., pitch direction, form, HISTORY Understand and explain, at a basic level, opposites) 1.2.2.A.2 how music notation helps people to convey the language of music.
+Identify and describe basic musical symbols (e.g., note, staff, instruments) PERFORMING Students will be able to HISTORY 1.3.2.B.5 Explain how music reflects the values and beliefs of its respective culture.
 Describe characteristics of culture in a musical selection.
-AESTHETIC RESPONSE & CRITIQUE Students will be able to Relate their own personal background to a piece of 1.4.2.A.1, 1.4.2.B.1, 1.4.2.B.2, 1.4.2.B.3 Speak to the definition of improvisation, at its' most basic level.
+AESTHETIC RESPONSE & CRITIQUE Students will be able to Relate their own personal background to a piece 1.4.2.A.1, 1.4.2.B.1, 1.4.2.B.2, 1.4.2.B.3 Speak to the definition of improvisation, at its' most basic level. of music/dance/instrumental selection.
+PERFORMING